-GEO 1010 - Physical and Cultural Geography of the World
+GEO 1010 - Intro to Physical Geography

 General structure and methodology of geographical study.
 Geophysical factors: land forms, climatic soil regions, natural resources animal life, the distribution of resources.
 A study of man and the reciprocal relationship between culture and physical environment.